 Review – Jjrvat’s Price-based Approach

-This is one of my favourite trading approach as every part of the setup focuses on price action.
+This is one of my favorite trading approaches.
+Despite using two moving averages, it focuses heavily on price action.

 There are two things to bear in mind when you use this trading approach.

-First, you are trading price, and not indicators.
+- First, you are trading price action and not indicators.
 Do not get lost following indicators like the losing example above.

-Next, this is an approach and has many nuances when it comes to real trading.
-Read the original forum thread by jjrvat to understand these aspects before trying this approach.
+- Next, this is an approach.
+It has many nuances when it comes to real trading.
+Read the original forum thread by jjrvat to understand these aspects before experimenting with this approach.